L0F1/students_rest/README.md

     ./mvnw spring-boot:run

-Make sure you are using java 11 or higher (JAVA_HOME env variable is set).
+Make sure you are using Java 11 or higher (JAVA_HOME env variable is set).